The Communication Mechanic

 Findings

-"Nothing But the Truth: Where Candid Meets Controversial" In the articles section, I discuss why I chose Candid Conversations as my research methodology and the highlights from the conversations I had with individuals working in the sector.
+"Nothing But the Truth: Where Candid Meets Controversial" In this section, I discuss why I chose Candid Conversations as my research methodology and the highlights from the conversations I had with individuals working in the sector.
 I expand on themes that came up in the conversations.
-For example, in two dispute processes where excessive hubris from one particular party cost an operator thousands of dollars because they stood on principle, the narratives being weaponised from advocacy groups in the sector, not to mention dealing with Statutory Supervisors who walk the thin line being efficious versus operating in bad faith.
+For example, in two dispute processes where excessive hubris from one particular party cost an operator thousands of dollars because they stood on principle, the narratives being weaponised from advocacy groups in the sector, not to mention dealing with compliance where Statutory Supervisors walk the thin line between being efficient versus operating in bad faith.

 What's next?